ibm-cloud-docs/cloud-object-storage/info/data-security-encryption.md

 ## Data deletion
 {: #security-deletion}

-When data is deleted various mechanisms exist which prevent recovery or reconstruction of the deleted objects.
-The deletion of an object undergoes various stages.
+When data is deleted, various mechanisms exist which prevent recovery or reconstruction of the deleted objects.
+Deletion of an object undergoes various stages.
 First, the object is marked with metadata indicating the object as deleted.
 Then, the content regions are removed, and the erasure on the drives themselves is completed.
 Eventually, the blocks are overwritten with new data.
 Depending on whether one compromised the data center or has possession of the physical disks, the time an object takes becomes unrecoverable depends on the phase of the delete operation.
 When the metadata object is updated, clients external from the data center network can no longer read the object.
 When most of slices are erased, it is not possible to access the object.

 ## Tenant isolation
 {: #security-isolation}

-{{site.data.keyword.cos_full_notm}} is a shared infrastructure, multi-tenant Object Storage solution.
+{{site.data.keyword.cos_full_notm}} is a multi-tenant Object Storage product.
 If your workload requires dedicated or isolated storage, see [{{site.data.keyword.cloud}}](https://www.ibm.com/cloud/object-storage) for more information.